Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Numerical performance

 All the parameters of the equations are kept at the same value as before, except $\delta$ which is increased.
-In particular, we will always have $\delta>\alpha$ and $r=\delta/\alpha$.
-As before, simulations are run with multiple values of the (residue or estimated error) tolerance untill 1000 seconds.
+As before, simulations are run with multiple values of the (residue or estimated error) tolerance until 1000 seconds.
 The error on the first integral and the CPU time are recorded and plotted hereafter.

-For a moderate stiffness ratio $r=8$, Figure \ref{r8} shows that RK4 and BPL compete in terms of CPU time, even if BPL indicates a light advantage for high precision simulations.
-It can also be stated in this figure that GAU can provide a very precise solution, due to its high order, but with a higher cost than BPL.
+For a moderate stiffness ratio $r=8$, Figure \ref{r8} shows that RK4 and BPL compete in terms of CPU time, even if BPL indicates a slight advantage for high precision simulations.
+It can also be stated in this figure that GAU can provide a very accurate solution, due to its high order, but with a higher cost than BPL.
 BDF and ETD are much more expensive than the other schemes.